 - You may receive the commuted value in cash.

-- The funds may be transferred to a LIRA or LRSP prior to retirement, and then converted into a LIF, LRIF, RLIF, PRIF, or life annuity in retirement.
+- The funds may be transferred to a LIRA or LRSP before retirement and then converted into a LIF, LRIF, RLIF, PRIF, or life annuity in retirement.

-- You can receive regular pension income from the plan.
+- You can receive a regular pension income from the plan.

 7. Think About Taxes

 Consider how you can lower your taxable income in retirement.
-The less taxes you have to pay, the more money you can spend on catching fun!
+The lower the taxes you have to pay, the more money you can spend on catching fun!

-- Income Splitting: You can split income from a RRIF, LIF or Annuity with a spouse in a way that lowers your total family tax liability.
+- Income Splitting: You can split income from an RRIF, LIF or Annuity with a spouse in a way that lowers your total family tax liability.

 - Pension Sharing: A higher-tax bracket spouse can save on taxes by sharing CPP with a lower-tax bracket spouse.
 You are required to apply to Service Canada for approval to share your CPP with a spouse or common-law partner by completing Form ISP1002.

-- TFSA: Max out your TFSA room first if you are making further investments, since TFSA income is not considered as taxable income and will not affect your eligibility for other income-tested benefits e.g. GIS.
+- TFSA: Max out your TFSA room first if you are making further investments since TFSA income is not considered taxable income and will not affect your eligibility for other income-tested benefits, e.g. GIS.

 - Keep income-producing assets in a registered plan (TFSA) to avoid paying taxes on income earned at your marginal tax rate.